-Line ministry activities are generally well monitored, but several factors influence the impact of oversight, including: the strength of the prime minister; the relationship of the minister with the president; the political position of the minister within the majority or as a local notable; media attention; and political pressure.
+Monitoring Ministries Score: 7 Line ministry activities are generally well monitored, but several factors influence the impact of oversight, including: the strength of the prime minister; the relationship of the minister with the president; the political position of the minister within the majority or as a local notable; media attention; and political pressure.
+This traditional pattern under the Fifth Republic failed to work during the first 30 months of the Hollande presidency due to the president's weakness and reluctance to arbiter between ministers and divergent preferences.
+Since the September 2014 crisis and the resignation of the dissident ministers, Prime Minister Manuel Valls has proven able to exercise improved oversight of the ministries.

-In a centralized system like France's, the central machinery is unable to monitor fully and constantly the implementation of government policies.
+Monitoring Agencies, Bureaucracies Score: 7 In a centralized system like France's, the central machinery is unable to monitor fully and constantly the implementation of government policies.
 There exist huge sectoral and geographical variations.
 In some areas, decisions are not implemented or instead are badly implemented or flexibly interpreted.
-For instance, education is one of the most centralized policy fields in France, but implementation varies so starkly that parents have adopted strategies (such as the crucial choice of where to live) to register their children in the best schools.
+For instance, education is one of the most centralized policy fields in France, but implementation varies so starkly that parents have adopted strategies (such as the crucial choice of where to live) to register their children in the "best" schools.
 Implementing centrally designed policies requires local or regional adaptation or rigid rules that are applicable to all.
 Even the prefects, supposedly the arm of central government, refer to this practice, as may be witnessed for instance in the absent, or insufficient, implementation of water directives in some regions.